This site will work and look better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Over the years, The Internationals™ have historically played primarily as a quartet.
 Early on, it was two accordions, bass and drums.
 Later, it was accordion, trumpet, bass and drums.
 And then for a spell, it was just a trio... you guessed it: accordion, bass and drums.

 The trio configuration actually lasted for a number of years.
 But after a while, the boys decided it was time to bring a horn player back into the group.
-Enter Jan.

 Jan had been playing for many years in his father's band.
 But as time went on, he started to venture out to other bands now and then.
 As it turns out, the experience of playing with a number of different bands helped him to develop into quite the versatile musician.

 His travels eventually included an occasional evening with The Internationals™, and it wasn't hard to figure out that this combination sounded pretty good!
 And not only did this four-piece combo sound good, but the addition of Jan expanded the band's horizons, so to speak.
 With his ability to speak (and sing) in three languages, and play (at least) 8 different instruments, the band found itself capable of tackling music that would have been much more difficult with only three members.
+So the band was back to a quartet, and sounding better than ever.